ericdasse28/cefar-10-object-recognition/README.md

 Once you have installed the project dependencies and activated your virtual environment, you can use the following commands that were already implemented:

-- `prepare`: Performs data preparation operations on an Iris dataset
+- `prepare`: Performs data preparation operations on the CERFA-10 dataset
-- `train`: Performs training on an Iris dataset and saves a model at a given location
+- `train`: Performs training on an CERFA-10 dataset and saves a model at a given location
 - `evaluate`: Retrieves a model from a given location, apply it on a test dataset and prints some evaluation metrics (accuracy, precision and recall)